-Itemized deductions - For federal income tax, taxpayers may deduct the larger of itemized deductions or the standard deduction.
-Itemized deductions are the sum of (1) medical costs in excess of 7.5% of AGI through tax year 2012 or 10.0% in tax year 2013, (2) state and local income or sales tax and state and local property taxes, (3) home mortgage interest and interest paid to generate investment income, (4) charitable contributions, and (5) casualty and theft losses, and (6) miscellaneous deductions.
+Itemized Deductions - For federal income tax, taxpayers may deduct the larger of itemized deductions or the standard deduction.
+Itemized deductions may include: (1) unreimbursed allowable medical expenses in excess of 7.5 percent or 10 percent of AGI (depending on the age of the taxpayer), (2) state and local income or sales tax and state and local property taxes, (3) home mortgage interest and interest paid to generate investment income, (4) charitable contributions, and (5) casualty and theft losses, and (6) miscellaneous deductions.
 Those who itemize deductions are referred to as "itemizers."
 These deductions carry through to the Minnesota income tax, except for the deduction of state and local income or sales taxes.

-Joint return - Federal and state income tax filing status that can be used by a married couple.
+Joint Return - Federal and state income tax filing status that can be used by a married couple.
 The married couple must be married as of the last day of the tax year in order to qualify.